 We used oxygen consumption over time as a proxy for metabolic rate (Angilletta, 2009).
-Measures of metabolic rates were carried out using standard respiration protocol (Supplementary material, (Brodersen et al., 2008)) with Unisense O2 sensors (Unisense, Denmark).
-We carried out respiration trials for all three species in each of the sites at 5°C intervals from 10°C to 45°C in order to capture both the activation and deactivation energy of respiration.
+Measures of metabolic rates were carried out using standard respiration protocol (Supplementary material, (Brodersen et al., 2008)) with Unisense oxygen sensors (Unisense, Denmark).
+We carried out respiration trials for all three taxa from each of the sites at 5°C intervals from 10°C to 45°C in order to capture both the activation and deactivation energy of respiration.
 Water temperature was controlled using a water bath.
 Two trials of 7 individuals each, were carried out at each temperature value.
-All individuals used in these experiments were previously stored and starved in filtered pond water at ambient temperature for 24h to allow for gut clearing.
+Prior to respiration experiments… All individuals used in these experiments were previously stored and starved in filtered pond water at ambient temperature for 24h to allow for gut clearing.

 METABOLIC RATES